 What is a Tune-O-Matic Bridge?

-A Tune-O-Matic bridge (often shortened to T-O-M) is a type of guitar bridge mostly found on electric guitars.
+A Tune-O-Matic bridge (often shortened to T-O-M) is a type of guitar bridge mostly found on electric guitars (although there are a few acoustics that use them too).
 It was designed and introduced in the 1960’s by Gibson and used on many of their most well known guitars.
 It has since become very popular on other guitars too.